 With Horus it is possible to create multiple project files related to the same part.
 With this method, particularly indicated for multi cameras systems, you can use multiple projects to analyze the same part in different ways, e.g. front view vs top view or side view.

-Measurement values are saved in a database configured for easily checking and reviewing historical and statistical trends.
-Data can be read, modified, exported in CSV format and the reports printed.
-Other export format can be developed upon request.
+The measured values are stored in a database that is configured so that historical and statistical trends can be easily reviewed and consulted.
+Data can be read, modified, exported in CSV format and the reports can be printed.
+Other export formats can be developed upon request.

 Simple features creation tool

-Crosshair function for manual measurements allows for the analysis to be made also in situations where the processing is difficult due to part/environmental conditions and automatic tools might not be enough.
-The graphical user interface helps as always in defining distances, diameters or angles.
+The crosshair function for manual measurements allows for the analysis to be made also in situations where the processing is difficult due to part/environmental conditions and where automatic tools might not be enough.
+As always, the graphical user interface helps in defining distances, diameters or angles.